-- Provide Affordable Housing for Homeowners
+- Provide and Preserve Affordable Housing for Homeowners

 - Provide Affordable Housing for Renters

 - Serve Homeless Families and Reduce Homelessness

 - Spur Economic Development

 - Eliminate Slum and Blight

 - Further Fair Housing

 - Improve Public Facilities

 - Improve Public Infrastructure

 - Improve Quality of Life

-Community Development Block Grant (CDBG)
+Community Development Block Grant

-The 2021 CDBG allocation is projected at \$3,406,507 and program income is estimated at \$80,000 for a total allocation of \$3,486,507.
+The 2022 CDBG allocation was projected at \$3,445,055 and program income is estimated at about \$112,000 for a total allocation of \$3,557,055.
+Actual grant amount is \$TBD; prior year funds are available to cover the shortfall of \$TBD.

 Over 70% of the CDBG projects will benefit low to moderate income persons and areas, including 15% for public services.
 Overall, no more than 30% of the grant will be used for slum blight; no projects will result in relocation.
-Program income includes repayment for Community and Economic Development Assistance Program (CEDAP) project loans and a small number of home repair loans from 15+ years ago.
+Program income includes repayment for CEDAP project loans, repayment of two outstanding loans from the Harrison RLF that we took over from the City and a small number of home repair loans from 15+ years ago.